 In order for elderly residents of West Virginia to qualify for long-term care Medicaid, they must be 65 years of age or older.
 In addition to the need for functional limitations, there are also income and asset limits.
 However, the income limit is not the same for services via the state plan and benefits via the Medicaid waiver.
-As of 2019, the income limit is set at $771 / month, or put another way, $9,252 / year for the state Medicaid plan.
-(This figure is based on 100% of the Federal Poverty Level).
-To be income eligible for the Medicaid waiver, one cannot have income greater than $2,313 / month, which is equivalent to $27,756 / year.
+As of 2021, the income limit is set at $794 / month, or put another way, $9,528 / year for the state Medicaid plan.
+(This figure is based on 100% of the Federal Benefit Rate).
+To be income eligible for the Medicaid waiver, one cannot have income greater than $2,382 / month, which is equivalent to $28,584 / year.
 (This figure is set at 300% of the Federal Benefit Rate.
 For both programs, an individual’s assets are limited to $2,000.
-This figure excludes personal effects, an individual’s home (if the applicant or their spouse is living in it and the value does not exceed $585,000), household items, and a vehicle.
+This figure excludes personal effects, an individual’s home (if the applicant is living in it and does not have an equity interest greater than $603,000 or their spouse is living in it), household items, and a vehicle.

 In addition to the Medicaid provided options for elderly care listed above, the state of West Virginia also offers four non-Medicaid programs.
 All of these programs are intended to assist senior and disabled West Virginians in remaining in their homes and out of more costly residential facilities.